nixlang-wiki/nixlang-wiki/nix/packaging/index.md

 ## The basic derivation

-`derivation` is a [builtin][builtins] function that is dumb: the processes behind it are intricate but the general algorith is not.
+`derivation` is a [builtin][builtins] function that is dumb: the processes behind it are intricate but the general algorithm is not.
 You can read the [reference][derivationRef] if that's more your thing.

  1. take an attribute set (aka a dict in other languages) as input
  1. convert each attribute (key in other languages) in the set to an environment variable